-To help with the diagnosis, we have compiled a list of potential symptoms which can help you focus on the correct diagnosis and start a correct and early treatment.
-Utilizing a quarantine tank for... treatment is usually the best course of action, unless a number of your tank's occupants are showing the same symptoms in which case the entire tank should be treated.
+To help with the diagnosis, check this list of potential symptoms.
+It can help you focus on a diagnosis and start early treatment.
+Utilizing a quarantine tank for treatment is usually the best... course of action.
+If a number of your tank's occupants are showing the same symptoms, the entire tank should be treated.

-Keep in mind that many of the treatments for fish diseases will weaken your tank's biological filter so steps should be taken to minimize their affect on the "good bacteria" in your system.
+Keep in mind that many of the treatments for fish diseases will weaken your tank's biological filter, so steps should be taken to minimize their effect on the "good bacteria" in your system.

 01 of 11

 It has been said that when something goes wrong with a marine fish, the first thing to go in their appetite.
-Lack of appetite in marine fish is normally a first symptom of a more serious problem.
-When a fish is first introduced to a new aquarium system it not unusual for a fish not to eat for a day or two because of their new environment and/or shipping stress, but they should start eating after that.
-Getting New Fish to Eat In Your Marine Aquarium may help your picky eaters to start eating.
+Lack of appetite in marine fish is normally the first symptom of a more serious problem.
+When a fish is first introduced to a new aquarium system it is not unusual for a fish not to eat for a day or two because of their new environment and/or shipping stress, but they should start eating after that.
+Use tips on getting new fish to eat In your marine aquarium to help your picky eaters... start eating.

 02 of 11

-This is a sign of marine parasites which are known as Cryptocaryon, Marine White Spot Disease, Ich, Oodinium, Marine Velvet, Coral Reef Fish Disease, Brooklynellosis, Brooklynella or Anemonefish Disease which can be difficult to identify.
-Since the treatment for these diseases are different it is important to make a correct identification of the parasite before selecting a treatment.
+This is a sign of marine parasites which are known as Cryptocaryon, marine white spot disease, Ichthyophthirius multifilis (Ich), Oodinium, marine velvet, coral reef fish disease, Brooklynellosis, Brooklynella or anemonefish disease which can be difficult to identify.
+Since the treatment for these diseases are different, it is important to make a correct identification of the parasite before selecting a treatment.

 03 of 11

-"Pop Eye" (an eye which is enlarged and protruding from its socket) is the result of an infection in the eye itself.
-Normally caused by a scratch, abrasion or other injury to the eye which has become infected with bacteria which is in the surrounding water.
-Popeye In Saltwater Fish explains the causes and treatments for this condition
+Popeye (an eye which is enlarged and protruding from its socket) is the result of an infection in the eye itself.
+It is normally caused by a scratch, abrasion or another injury to the eye which has become infected with bacteria which is in the surrounding water.

 04 of 11